relaycorp/cloudevents-transport-js/README.md

 # cloudevents-transport-js

-Node.js lbrary to send/receive CloudEvents over HTTP binary or any cloud-specific service like GCP PubSub
+Node.js library to send/receive CloudEvents over HTTP binary or any cloud-specific service like GCP PubSub